Virtual Assessment Centre

 The virtual assessment centre is the final stage of the recruitment process for our Graduate Development Programme, where we’ll ask you to take part in three different exercises.

-We’re proud to be working with Graduate Scheme Success and upReach to support candidates from underrepresented groups to apply to our graduate programme, including ethnically diverse candidates and those who self-identify as coming from a lower socioeconomic background.
-Find out more about how they can support your application by visiting their websites.
+We’re proud to be working with upReach to support candidates from underrepresented groups to apply to our graduate programme, including those from a lower socioeconomic background.
+Find out more about how they can support your application by visiting their website.

 Before the assessment centre, you’ll need to prepare for a conversation on a certain area of policy.
 We’ll ask you to do some research around a general topic area and give you some articles to start with.
 On the day we’ll give you a specific question within the topic area, and you’ll have 30 minutes to prepare your answer.
 At the end of the discussion we’ll also ask for your reflections on how you approached the exercise and share your learnings.